MirageNet/Libuv2kNG/README.md

 This is a port of vis2k libuv2k for mirage.
 You still need to be a subscriber to get the files from vis2k.
 This transport code does not work without the rest of the files from mirage subscription.

-Remove or rename the #IFDEF for Mirage in LibuvUtils.cs
+Remove or rename the #IFDEF for Mirage in LibuvUtils.cs and rename namespace to mirrage

 ## Installation
 The preferred installation method is Unity Package manager.